paul-hammant/imapdigester/README.md

-# imapdigester
+# ImapDigester

 Reads all* your robot-sent notifications and digests them into a single rollup email, that has some smarts how much you've read previously or not.

- * all, cough, means three types of credit card alerts, and notifications from github and stackexchange
+ * all, cough, means three types of credit card alerts, and notifications from github and stackexchange so far

 For this to work, you need two dedicated email addresses: